Learning Together, Rooted in God.

 part time, who are employed by the governing body.

-"Parental worshipping" is normally taken to mean a
+with a parent/guardian worshiping in St Lawrence Church, Barton.
+"Parental worshiping" is normally taken to mean a

 minimum of monthly attendance at church at public worship for at least 12 months